KayvanShah1/VirtuTA/README.md

 #### Disclaimer

 <sub>
 The content and code provided in this repository are for educational and demonstrative purposes only.
 The project may contain experimental features, and the code might not be optimized for production environments.
-The authors and contributors are not liable for any misuse, damages, or risks associated with the direct or indirect use of this code.
+The authors and contributors are not liable for any misuse, damages, or risks associated with this code's direct or indirect use.
 Users are strictly advised to review, test, and completely modify the code to suit their specific use cases and requirements.
 By using any part of this project, you agree to these terms.
 </sub>